solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 In case of a failure that prevents the Transaction from being successfully processed, a Transaction can transition to FAILED state.
 Any amount which was locked by such Transaction will be released, and the Account's available balance will be updated.
-The CANCELLED state is final.
+The FAILED state is final.

 Before the transaction is APPROVED a partner can choose to CANCEL a transaction, the transaction will then transition to the CANCELLED state.
 Any amount which was locked by such Transaction will be released, and the Account Available balance will be updated.
 This state is final.